Sketching for Sequential Change-Point Detection: Numerical examples

-First, consider the post-change mean vector $[\mu]_i = \mu_0$.
-Fig. \ref{fig:EDD_comp}(a) shows EDD versus an increasing signal strength $\mu_0$.
-Clearly, when $\mu_0$ is sufficiently large, the sketching procedure can approach the performance using the original data as predicted by the theory in Section \ref{sec:choice}.
-From Fig. \ref{fig:EDD_comp}(a), we can also obtain the minimum $M$ required so that the EDD of the sketching procedure is within one plus the EDD using the original data, which we denote as $M^*$.
-The results are shown in Table \ref{tab:minimumM_1}.
-When $\mu_0$ is sufficiently large, we may use $M$ to be even less than $30$ for a $N = 500$ dimensional signal.
-Note that we do not require signals to be sparse.
+Assume the post-change mean vector has entries with equal magnitude: $[\mu]_i = \mu_0$, to simplify our discussion.
+Fig. \ref{fig:EDD_comp}(a) shows EDD versus an increasing signal magnitude $\mu_0$.
+Note that when $\mu_0$ and \yang{$M$ are} sufficiently large, the sketching procedure can approach the performance of the procedure using the full data as predicted by our theory. \yang{When signal is weak, we have to use a much larger $M$ to prevent a significant performance loss (and when signal is too weak we cannot use sketching).} Table \ref{tab:minimumM_1} shows $M_{\min}$ \yang{for each signal strength}; we find that when $\mu_0$ is sufficiently large, we may even use $M_{\min}$ less than $30$ for an $N = 500$ to have little performance loss.
+Note that here we do not require signals to be sparse.